DataDog/orchestrion/README.md

 ./exe
 ```

-3. Check-in the modified code!
+3. Check-in the modified code.
 You might need to run `go get github.com/datadog/orchestrion` and `go mod tidy` if it's the first time you add `orchestrion` to your Go project.

-4. Deploy your service!
+4. Deploy your service.
-The executable(s) built with this instrumented code will support tracing.

 ### Instrument your code at build time

 It is also possible to instrument your code at build time.
-This process looks mostly like the above, but instead of running orchestrion on your machine and then checking-in the code, instead you will run orchestrion in your build pipeline right before `go build`.
+Instead of running Orchestrion on your machine and then checking in the code, you run Orchestrion in your build pipeline right before `go build`.

-1. Install Orchestrion
+1. Install Orchestrion in your build scripts/jobs.
-In your build scripts/jobs, you need to make sure you install orchestrion.
 ```sh
 go install github.com/datadog/orchestrion@latest
 ```

-2. Let Orchestrion scan the codebase and rewrite it
-Just before your compile step (`go build whatever`) run orchestrion over your project:
+2. Run Orchestrion over your project before your compile step (`go build <target>`).
 ```sh
 ## This will recursively instrument everything in the directory (./) and its subdirectories.
 orchestrion -w ./